Bill Goldsworthy: International play

 Goldsworthy was a part of Team Canada in the 1972 Summit Series, but played in only three games, scoring a goal and an assist.

-Retirement
+Retirement and final years

 Goldsworthy played 771 career NHL games, scoring 283 goals and 258 assists for 541 points, and added 18 goals and 19 assists in 40 playoff games.
 The North Stars retired his jersey number 8 on February 15, 1992.

 After his retirement, Goldsworthy went into coaching, most notably for the Louisville Icehawks of the ECHL.
 He was also a scout for the San Jose Sharks.

 Bill Goldsworthy died in 1996 of complications from AIDS, the first professional hockey player publicly known to have the disease.
 He was diagnosed in November 1994, and told the St. Paul Pioneer Press in 1995 that his health problems stemmed from drinking and promiscuity.
 He was buried in Lakewood Cemetery in Minneapolis.